The Doors (album): Composition

 Promotional photo of the Doors in late 1966.
 From left to right: Densmore, Krieger, Manzarek and Morrison.

 The Doors' breakout hit "Light My Fire" was primarily composed by Krieger.
 Although the album version was just over seven minutes long, it was widely requested for radio play, so a single version was edited to under three minutes with nearly all the instrumental break removed for airplay on AM radio.
 Krieger has claimed that it was Morrison who encouraged the others to write songs when they realized they did not have enough original material.
 He recalled that Morrison had suggested to him to write "about something universal."

 Additionally, Morrison wrote "Take It as It Comes", which is thought to be a "tribute to Maharishi Mahesh Yogi".
 It came from one of his observations on Maharishi's meditation classes, which Morrison wasn't initially studying contrary to the other group members, but was later convinced by them to attend.
 Manzarek's organ solo on the song was inspired by Johann Sebastian Bach.
 The lyrics to "Twentieth Century Fox" refer to either Manzarek's wife Dorothy Fujikawa or Morrison's girlfriend Pamela Courson.

 The Doors also contains two cover songs: "Alabama Song" and "Back Door Man".
 "Alabama Song" was written and composed by Bertolt Brecht and Kurt Weill in 1927, for their opera Aufstieg und Fall der Stadt Mahagonny (Rise and Fall of the City of Mahagonny).
 The melody is changed and the verse beginning "Show me the way to the next little dollar" is omitted.
 On the album version, Morrison altered the second verse from "Show us the way to the next pretty boy" to "Show me the way to the next little girl", but on the 1967 Live at the Matrix recording, he sings the original "next pretty boy".
-Notable peculiarity of the band's version is the unusual use of the marxophone.
+A notable peculiarity of the band's version is the unusual use of the marxophone.
 The Chicago blues "Back Door Man" was written by Willie Dixon and originally recorded by Howlin' Wolf.